keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 SHOW SHARES;
 ```

-The share is now ready to be consumed by the specified accounts.
-For more detailed instructions for performing these and other data provider tasks, refer to [Create and configure shares](https://docs.snowflake.com/en/user-guide/data-sharing-provider).
+The share is now ready for consumption by the specified accounts.
+For detailed guidance, refer to [Create and configure shares](https://docs.snowflake.com/en/user-guide/data-sharing-provider).

-## Consumer Part
+## Consumer Workflow

-This guide can be also found in [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-share-consumers)
+Refer to the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-share-consumers) for more information.

+### Role Requirements
-You must use the `ACCOUNTADMIN` role (or a role granted the `IMPORT SHARE` global privilege) to perform these tasks.
-For more details about the `IMPORT SHARE` privilege, see [Enable non-ACCOUNTADMIN roles to perform data sharing tasks](https://docs.snowflake.com/en/user-guide/security-access-privileges-shares).
+To perform these tasks, use the `ACCOUNTADMIN` role or a role with the `IMPORT SHARE` global privilege.
+For more details, see [Enable non-ACCOUNTADMIN roles to perform data sharing tasks](https://docs.snowflake.com/en/user-guide/security-access-privileges-shares).

-### General limitations for imported databases
+### Limitations of Imported Databases
-Imported databases have the following limitations for consumers:
+Imported databases have the following restrictions:
-* Imported databases are read-only.
-Users in a consumer account can view/query data, but cannot insert or update data, or create any objects in the database.
+* They are read-only.
+Consumers can query data but cannot modify it or create new objects.
-* The following actions are not supported:
+* Unsupported actions include:
-  * Creating a clone of an imported database or any schemas/tables in the database.
+  * Cloning imported databases, schemas, or tables.
-  * Time Travel for an imported database or any schemas/tables in the database.
+  * Using Time Travel for imported databases or their objects.
-  * Editing the comments for an imported database.
+  * Editing comments for imported databases.
-* Imported databases and all the objects in the database cannot be re-shared with (imported by) other accounts.
+* They cannot be re-shared with other accounts.
-* Imported databases cannot be replicated.
+* They cannot be replicated.

-### Viewing available shares
+### Viewing Available Shares
-You can view the shares that are available to consume in your account using either the web interface or SQL:
+Use the web interface or SQL to view available shares:
 ```sql
 SHOW SHARES;
 ```